jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 Courses can is a great way to learn but working on projects build up your skills.
 You'll be forced to think critically about the problem and produce a solution on your own.
 Getting hands-on builds knowledge and skills that can't be taught, as watching someone else doing it is much easier than learning how to do it yourself.

+I like how Paul Graham described it in [his article](http://paulgraham.com/own.html):

+> It's a bit sad to think of all the high school kids turning their backs on building treehouses and sitting in class dutifully learning about Darwin or Newton to pass some exam, when the work that made Darwin and Newton famous was actually closer in spirit to building treehouses than studying for exams.

 Personal projects allow you to explore and apply what you have learned on a deeper level.
 Working on a project from start to finish will expose you to a wide range of problems.
 You'll know how to ask the right questions, specifically, how to search the right questions to find the solutions.
 We want to get more hands-on experience to hone our skills.

 # Effective data scientist